 Most Tillandsia aeranthos plants are kept as houseplants, as they look great in a terrarium or as an accent on a desk.
-Perhaps the biggest benefit to growing any air plant is that it doesn’t create the same kind of a mess as regular houseplants do.
-They don’t need to be grown in soil or in containers, so you don’t have to worry about how to repot it when it gets too big.
+Perhaps the biggest benefit to growing any air plant is that it doesn’t create the same kind of mess as regular houseplants do.
+It doesn't need to be grown in soil or in containers, so you don’t have to worry about how to repot it when it gets too big.

 Other benefits of having these plants in your home include:

 - They reduce pollen allergies by trapping dust and pollen particles.

 - They remove trace amounts of carbon dioxide and toxins from the air.

 Because air plants aren't planted in soil, the hardest part of caring for them is getting the proper amount of water to the leaves.
 (Yes, the leaves.
 Air plants absorb water through their foliage, as opposed to their roots.)
 Underwatering and overwatering are the most common issues home gardeners run into with these plants.

 If underwatered, the leaves of the Tillandsia aeranthos will turn brown, dry out, and start to curl.
 If overwatered, your plant becomes susceptible to rot that can ultimately kill it.